 Yeah looking for my inside in a hotel room

 Waiting for you”

-It sounds he must’ve found his insides somewhere and poured them all into this tune, not just the lyrics but every facet of the song.
+It sounds like he must’ve found his insides somewhere and poured them all into this tune, not just the lyrics but every facet of the song.
 And that’s what is great about Richard Ashcroft.
 You may not like every tune but you really have to be impressed by his passion.

 For the rest of the Best tunes of 2000 list, click here.